abuasiyah/Linux-learning-module-README.md/Bandit/04-Level_2-3.md

 Example: find /home -name "*.txt"

 **Execution:**
-Once we have entred bandit2, we will first type the command ls to list the files that is in the home directory
+Once we have entered bandit2, we will first type the command ls to list the files that is in the home directory
 ``` bash
 ls
 ```
-we found the **-** file. we can't simply display the content of the file using cat and there are two separate reasons for this:
+We found the **-** file. we can't simply display the content of the file using cat and there are two separate reasons for this:

 1️.
 Spaces split arguments:
 Bash thinks we trying to open four different files, not one due to the spaces.